 The standard deduction is composed of the regular standard deduction amount and the additional standard deduction for taxpayers who are blind or age 65 or over.
-For 2009, you can add to these amounts certain U.S. state or local real estate taxes you paid, new motor vehicle taxes, and a net personal disaster loss attributable to a federally declared disaster (see the Form 1040 instructions for line 40a).
+For 2010, you can add to these amounts certain new motor vehicle taxes and a net personal disaster loss attributable to a federally declared disaster (see the Form 1040 instructions for line 40).
 None of these deductions apply to any particular type of income.

-To find the amount you can claim on Form 1040, line 40a, first figure your full standard deduction according to the instructions for Form 1040, which may include completing Schedule L, Standard Deduction for Certain Filers.
+To find the amount you can claim on Form 1040, line 40, first figure your full standard deduction according to the instructions for Form 1040, which may include completing Schedule L, Standard Deduction for Certain Filers.
 Then multiply your full standard deduction by the following fraction.